iggredible/Learn-Vim/ch22_vim_packages.md

 Now try running the command again `:KillKillKill`.
 The command should work now.

 You may wonder, "Why would I ever want to manually load packages?
-Wouldn't it be better to automatically load everything?"
+Isn't it better to automatically load everything at the start?"

 Great question.
 Sometimes there are plugins that you won't use all the time, like that KillerSheep game.
 You probably don't need to load 10 different games and slow down Vim startup time.
 However, once in a while, when you are bored, you might want to play a few games.
-Manually-loaded plugins are useful for nonessential plugins.
+Use manual loading for nonessential plugins.

-You can also use manual plugins to conditionally add plugins.
+You can also use this to conditionally add plugins.
 Maybe you use both Neovim and Vim and there are plugins optimized for Neovim.
 You can add something like this in your vimrc:

 ```
 if has('nvim')